The HTML Zip export creates a zip file containing files for each of your articles and folders for each category/subcategory.

-You can decide whether to include articles in a draft publishing state.
+You can decide whether to include articles with a draft publishing status.

 You can use this zip export for: